alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Use [square brackets] for explanatory notes in reported speech or for placeholder text:

-“Thank you [Foreign Minister] Mr Smith.”
+"Thank you [Foreign Minister] Mr Smith."

-“Witnessed by [signature of witness].”
+"Witnessed by [signature of witness]."

 ### Brexit

-You can use the term ‘Brexit’ to provide historical context, but it’s better to use specific dates where possible.
+You can use the term 'Brexit' to provide historical context, but it's better to use specific dates where possible.
 For example, use:

-- ‘31 December 2020’ rather than ‘Brexit’ or ‘when the UK left the EU’
+- '31 December 2020' rather than 'Brexit' or 'when the UK left the EU'
-- ‘before 31 December 2020’ rather than ‘during the transition period’
+- 'before 31 December 2020' rather than 'during the transition period'
-- ‘after 1 January 2021’ rather than ‘after the transition period’
+- 'after 1 January 2021' rather than 'after the transition period'

 ### Britain